 Susan Bowles Therriault

-Susan Bowles Therriault is a managing researcher at AIR and director of the secondary education, college and careers practice area.
+Susan Bowles Therriault is a managing researcher at AIR.
 She has conducted research and provided technical assistance in the field of education policy for over 15 years.
 Her work focuses on state policy, support for low-performing schools and high school turnaround.

 Dr. Therriault has conducted research on state and district policy focused on systems of support for low performing schools, state implementation of Title I, charter schools, school and district leadership, and comprehensive school reform models for middle and high schools.
 Presently, she serves as a lead researcher on a federally funded, Study of School Turnaround which is a mixed methods analysis of the change process in elementary and high schools receiving federal Title I funds.
 She also is a co-director and lead qualitative research of an evaluation to study the implementation of expanded learning time in two Boston middle schools as part of a grant funded by the U.S. Department of Education.
 Last, she is the project director for the Massachusetts Early Warning Indicator System project focused on testing and validating indicators and developing a model that identifies students in kindergarten through twelfth grade who may be at risk of missing key educational benchmarks.